Maximum number of working hours

 Working hours - Maximum number of working hours

+The maximum number of working hours sets the limit for an employee’s working hours.
 Working hours include hours spent working as well as any hours that employees are expected to spend at the workplace at their employer’s disposal.

 It is important to keep in mind the definition of working hours and only record the actual hours worked in an unambiguous manner.
 Records of working hours and payroll records must be kept separate.

 Maximum number of working hours during each adjustment period and per year

 The provision concerning the absolute ceiling for the total number of working hours constitutes mandatory law.
 Working hours are calculated per employee and across adjustment periods the length of which must be determined in advance.

 Pursuant to the Working Hours Act, the rule of thumb is that employees’ total working hours, including any overtime, must not exceed an average of 48 hours per week over a four-month period.
 Each of these four-month adjustment periods are treated as separate entities.

 However, national collective agreements can be used to agree on extending the adjustment period to six months or, for technical or practical reasons, up to a maximum of 12 months.
 Correspondingly, the maximum number of hours that employees can work depends on the length of the adjustment period, which can thus vary from 4 to 12 months.